lidofinance/lido-improvement-proposals/LIPS/lip-composite_beacon_report_receiver.md

 ## Motivation

 Currently, the `LidoOracle` [contract](https://docs.lido.fi/contracts/lido-oracle) provides only one slot for a quorum report intercepting callback (see [LidoOracle.setBeaconReportReceiver](https://docs.lido.fi/contracts/lido-oracle#setbeaconreportreceiver)).
 We plan to occupy this slot soon with a newly developed contract implementing the [LIP-6 coverage application mechanism](https://research.lido.fi/t/lip-6-in-protocol-coverage-proposal/1468).
-In contrast, we have a technical vision of the future cross-chain/L2 [upgrades](https://hackmd.io/f3416OoaS2e1l2xu_bX6SA), which may require append additional callbacks propagating oracle beacon reports.
+In contrast, we have a technical vision of the future cross-chain/L2 [upgrades](https://hackmd.io/f3416OoaS2e1l2xu_bX6SA), which may require to append additional callbacks propagating oracle beacon reports.

 ## Specification